lucaza21/Repository/README.md

 Linkedin: **[Luis Carrasquilla](https://www.linkedin.com/in/luis-carrasquilla/)**

 ## Roadmap
-I'm planning to add more styles and transitions and a cool background effect to the pages.
+I'm planning to add more styles and transitions and a cool background effect to the pages. (future)

 ## License information:
 This project has been made in the MIT xPRO's Professional Certificate in Coding: Full Stack Development with MERN